kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 The order of the columns are as follows:
   - FROM Node Column(s): There are two cases here:
-    1. If the FROM nodes of the relationship can have a single label (as defined the REL TABLE schema), then the first column is the primary key (PK) of the from nodes.
+    1. If the FROM nodes of the relationship can have a single label (as defined the REL TABLE schema), then Kùzu expects only 1 FROM node column and that is the primary key (PK) of the from nodes.
-    3. If FROM nodes can contain multiple labels, then the first first column specifies the from nodes' labels, and the second column specifies their PKs.
+    3. If FROM nodes can contain multiple labels, then Kùzu expects 2 FROM node columns: first column specifies the from nodes' labels, and the second column specifies their PKs.
   - TO Node Column(s): The next 1 or 2 columns similarly specify either the TO nodes' PK (if TO nodes can take a single label) or their label and then their PKs (if TO nodes can take multiple labels).
   - Rest of the columns: The predefined properties on the relationship table as defined in your `CREATE REL TABLE` command.

 Here are a few examples:
-Consider the `CREATE REL TABLE Follows(FROM User TO User, since DATE)` table.
+Consider the CREATE REL TABLE Follows(FROM User TO User, since DATE) table.
 An example CSV file `follows.csv` without a header can be as follows:
 ```
 Adam,Karissa,2010-01-30
 Karissa,Michelle,2014-01-30
 ...
 ```
-You can use `COPY Follows FROM "follows.csv'` to load this file.
+You can use `COPY Follows FROM "follows.csv"` to load this file.

-As another example, consider `CREATE REL TABLE Likes(FROM User|Pet TO User) An example CSV file `likes.csv' for Likes edges can be:
+As another example, consider CREATE REL TABLE Likes(FROM User|Pet TO User) An example CSV file `likes.csv` for Likes edges can be:
 ```
 User,Adam,Karissa
 Pet,Fluffy,Karissa
 ...
 ```
-This declares 2 edges: (User node with PK "Adam")-[:Likes]->(User node with PK Karissa with label User) and (Pet node with PK "Fluffy")-[:Likes]->(User node with PK Karissa).
+This declares 2 edges: (User node with PK "Adam")-[:Likes]->(User node with PK Karissa) and (Pet node with PK "Fluffy")-[:Likes]->(User node with PK Karissa).
 So, Adam and Fluffy come from different node tables.